Medicaid contracts would shift poor D.C. residents’ health care amid pandemic

 Council members, medical professionals and patients have all raised concerns about the proposal, which would place about 100,000 patients this fall onto new health-care plans, some of which do not cover the patients’ current doctors.

-“There are questions that need to be answered by the Department of Health Care Finance about why they decided to essentially reallocate these patients during this global pandemic and this public health emergency.
-I think it’s questionable,” said Council member Kenyan R. McDuffie (D-Ward 5), who called for the meeting amid the council’s August recess.
+“There are questions that need to be answered by the Department of Health Care Finance about why they decided to essentially reallocate these patients during this global pandemic and this public health emergency,” said Council member Kenyan R. McDuffie (D-Ward 5), who called for the meeting amid the council’s August recess.

 Bowser seeks ethics review of aide who discussed job at Howard after negotiating tax break for the university